-Financial need is the difference between a student's total annual cost of attending IIT and the amount the student and the student's family is expected to contribute toward that cost of education.
-The total cost of attendance at IIT includes tuition and mandatory fees, room and board, books and supplies, transportation, and personal expenses.
-The amount that the student and family is expected to contribute is called the expected family contribution (EFC).
-The U.S. Congress has established the formula used to calculate the EFC.
-The EFC is subtracted from the cost of attendance, and what is left over is considered to be the demonstrated need for financial assistance.
+Financial need is the difference between a student's total annual cost of attendance at IIT and the amount the student and the student's family are expected to contribute toward the cost of education.
+The total cost of attendance at IIT includes tuition, mandatory fees, room and board, books and supplies, transportation, and personal expenses.
+The amount the student and family are expected to contribute is called the expected family contribution (EFC).

+The U.S. Department of Education has established the formula used to calculate the EFC, based on the FAFSA information provided by a student and family.
+The EFC is subtracted from the cost of attendance and what is left over is considered to be the demonstrated need for financial assistance.
 One of the principles of need-based assistance is that students and their families are expected to help pay some of the cost of education.